mainakch/mainakch.github.io/index.markdown

 Brief Bio
 ---------

-I am a co-founder at [ZaiNar]({% post_url 2022-06-05-zainar %}), where I served primarily as the Wireless Systems Architect until May 2, 2022.
+I am a co-founder at [ZaiNar]({% post_url 2022-06-05-zainar %}), where I served primarily as the Wireless Systems Architect and a Software Lead until May 2, 2022.
 Prior to this, I was a Senior Engineer at [Cohere Technologies]({% post_url 2018-01-31-cohere %}).

 I spent six wonderful years in the MS/PhD (Electrical Engineering) program at [Stanford University](https://ee.stanford.edu) with [Andrea Goldsmith](https://ece.princeton.edu/people/andrea-goldsmith) as my primary advisor.
 My [PhD thesis](https://searchworks.stanford.edu/view/12137362) is on noncoherent energy-detection-based communications for massive MIMO systems.
 During my PhD, I was involved with [ImpriMed](http://www.imprimedicine.com), which is now offering assays for personalizing pet cancer treatment.